sudeakarcay/sudeakarcay/README.md

 ### Hi there I'm Sude👋

-I'm a student at Bilkent University Department of Information Systems and Technologies.
+I'm a senior student at Bilkent University Department of Information Systems and Technologies.
 This is my GitHub profile where I share my projects, experiments, and ideas with the developer community.

- 🌱 I'm currently learning Spring Framework
+ 🌱 I'm currently working as part-time Backend Developer at Jotform.

  👯 Looking to collaborate?